26 September 2017

 Next, you need to make a realistic assessment of what your IT requirements actually are.
 It’s important to identify any areas where your business performance is being held back by your current set-up – such as difficulties in deploying new applications, brakes on productivity and restrictions on developing richer customer experiences.

 Then there’s tomorrow.
 Look to the future and think about how your business needs might change.
 Are you considering entering new markets or launching a new service?
 Do you operate in a market where customer demands fluctuate, making swift scaling a valuable tool in staying competitive?
 Are any acquisitions or new offices on the horizon?

 Being clear about what you should migrate means not just identifying the appropriate applications and data, but also detailing what computing, network and storage resources you need to support them.

 To understand how your transition would be best handled, ask yourself what tools you need, what in-house resources will be involved in managing the migration and whether you need external support.
 Consider how your key systems and processes will be managed during the cutover.
 Will you need a period of parallel running until the cloud systems are fully operational, for example?

 When it comes to the when of your transition, a phased migration works best for most businesses.
 It helps to build confidence to take a step-by-step approach, and prevents your IT team from getting overloaded.
 To minimise business impact, you might want to migrate at a weekend or overnight, and you should certainly avoid any critical points in your business year.

 Finally, the why is all about getting everyone onboard.
 Your people need to know why you’re transitioning and what the benefits will be.
 In particular, if any of your users will be affected, they need to be prepared and positive about the changes.

-For more information on planning your transition to the cloud, visit our web page or contact our experts on 0333 014 0000.
+For more information on planning your transition to the cloud, contact our experts on 0333 014 0000.

 You may also be interested in: